 - Eclampsia

-Chronic hypertension significantly increases the risk of developing cardiovascular diseases, including coronary artery disease, peripheral artery disease, stroke, and heart failure.
+Chronic hypertension significantly increases the risk of developing cardiovascular conditions, including coronary artery disease, peripheral artery disease, stroke, and heart failure.

-According to the World Health Organization (WHO), high blood pressure is a contributing cause of 8.4 million deaths annually, directly causing 13% of global deaths.
-It is the leading cause of 45% of cardiovascular deaths and 51% of stroke-related deaths.
+According to the World Health Organization (WHO), high blood pressure is a contributing factor in many health issues, directly impacting global health.
+It is associated with a significant percentage of cardiovascular and stroke-related health concerns.
 (1)

 Hypertension Case Study

-You can read about how one patient successfully lowered his blood pressure here:
+You can read about how one patient successfully supported his blood pressure levels here:

 [signup]